 Language: The working sessions between Young Talents will be in English and the Erasmus Descartes Conference will be in Dutch/French and possibly in English with simultaneous interpretation.

-Costs: The organisers will cover the costs of transportation (travel between France and the Netherlands and vice versa + public transport/biking (if possible) on-site), accommodation (two nights in a hotel for non-Paris residents and two nights in a hotel in Rotterdam for non-Rotterdam residents) and meals (breakfast, lunch and dinner for both stages of the programme).
+Costs: The organisers will cover the costs of transportation (travel between France and the Netherlands and vice versa), accommodation (two nights in a hotel for non-Paris residents and two nights in a hotel in Rotterdam for non-Rotterdam residents) and meals (breakfast, lunch and dinner for both stages of the programme).
 You are responsible for the costs of any other expenses yourselves.
 The participation in the Young Talent event does not involve any initial expenses for the participants.

 Participation: All 12 selected participants will attend both stages.
 Participation in the full programme is mandatory.
 Any unjustified failure (absenteeism, inappropriate behaviour) will lead to exclusion from further participation in the Young Talent event.

 *Young Talents 2021 will only take place with the full implementation of the coronavirus guidelines issued by the Dutch and French healthcare authorities.
-In line with national and university guidelines, the nature of both stages remains subject to modification due to the ongoing evolution of the pandemic.
+With the latest developments, all participants will need the EU digital covid certificate to travel and to participate in the programme.
+In line with national and university guidelines, the nature of both stages remains subject to change due to evolving Covid restrictions.